MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/discover/designing-holograms.md

 > [!NOTE]
 > Please allow for a small loading window to account for all the cool GIFs and embedded videos on this page.

-Learning how to design for Mixed Reality can be hard, especially with how visual the medium is, which doesn't always translate well to 2D design processes.
-Here at Microsoft, we've created a free app you can download for the HoloLens 2, which helps you learn the fundamentals of Mixed Reality UX Design by experiencing it firsthand.
-The unique approach of the Designing Holograms app dives into Mixed Reality behaviors, tips, and recommendations to help you create engaging and amazing HoloLens apps of your own.
+Learning how to design for mixed reality can be hard, especially with how visual the medium is, which doesn't always translate well to 2D design processes.
+Here at Microsoft, we've created a free app you can download for the HoloLens 2, which helps you learn the fundamentals of mixed reality UX Design by experiencing it firsthand.
+The unique approach of the Designing Holograms app dives into mixed reality behaviors, tips, and recommendations to help you create engaging and amazing HoloLens apps of your own.
 Download the app for free from the Microsoft Store and learn from Microsoft’s Mixed Reality Design Team!​

 > [!div class="nextstepaction"]
 > [Download the Designing Holograms app](https://www.microsoft.com/p/designing-holograms/9nxwnjklrzwd)